canorve/EllipSect/README.md

 - matplotlib
 - mgefit

-Download the latest release and installed via
+Download the latest release, and installed it via

 ```
 cd ellipsect